truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * TDD: Test Driven Development.
 Guide your development with Step by step test that helps you build your application
 * ATDD: Acceptance TDD: Starts with an acceptance (i.e sometimes user) tests to keep in mind the end result you expect, and build your algorithm steps by steps using TDD.
 * Code review: before merging code, you make sure the code is correct regarding your team shared practices (code readability, testability, naming convention...)
-* Sources management tool: Do not even think of developing without Git (or equivalent... bt I don't know them).
+* Sources management tool: Do not even think of developing without Git (or equivalent...
+SVN, CSV...
+Kidding ;)).
 That is a great tool to centralize the code bases with tagging, commit, branch management...
     * Sources repositories is the GCP service to manage your source code.
 It can be sync with Github if you prefer to keep your sources there.
 * CI/CD : To shorten the feedback loop of your development, and to send a story in production quickly, you need to create a Continuous Integration or Deployment pipeline.
 This pipeline will run tests automatically and deploy application on the environment.
     * Cloud Build is the GCP service to let you create your CI/CD pipeline
-* and even more, but I think those are the main ones.
+* And even more, but I think those are the main ones.

 #### Debugging and profiling code

 Debugging an application is part of the developer life.
-When an error occured, and it will, you need to be able to debug the application.
+When an error occurs, and it will, you need to be able to debug the application.
 You can not debug in production, as it will stop the application for the end users, not possible ^^.
 But you could reproduce the bug locally if possible.
-If not, you can use the Debugger tool of GCP to take hot snapshot of your application. giving you the ability to understand what happens in your code.
+If not, you can use the Debugger tool of GCP to take hot snapshot of your application, giving you the ability to understand what happens in your code.

 Profiling code helps to understand where you have low performace.
 Does a method take more times than others ?
 How long before ending the code.
 Great profiling tool is very important to understand what causes a latency for a client.
 GCP provides Profiling, a tool to profile your application on production.
 If you do not have such tool, you endup monitoring your application with timer inside your application, which makes your profiling harder to analyse.